aws-powertools/powertools-lambda-python/docs/utilities/auth.md

 Auth verifies JWT access tokens in any Lambda workload.
 Use `verify()` directly, create Event Handler middleware with `require()`, or build a Lambda authorizer response with `authorize()`.

+For client-credentials tokens used to call a downstream API, see [OAuth2 client (alpha)](oauth2.md).

 ```mermaid
 flowchart LR
     Token["JWT access token"] --> Verify["JWTVerifier.verify()"]